 - Double Boiler; Use a large coffee can for melting wax in, inserted in a pot filled half full of water.

 - Thermometer gun or meat thermometer works just as well.

-- An additional metal coffee can for cold water bath.
+- An additional metal coffee can for the cold water bath.

-- Heat source such as the Kitchen stove.
+- A heat source such as the Kitchen stove.

 - Candle wick

 - Color additive: You can get this in the form of cakes, chips, powder or liquid which is usually available in craft stores.
 But we suggest using crayons as an inexpensive and easy alternative.

 Read all the info on whats required in the basics of candle making.

 First, we must remind you that when candle dipping you are going to be working with hot wax, which can be very dangerous when not handled with care.
 When making these candles we recommend that all children are closely supervised if you decide this is an activity that you want to include them in.